Last Updated on: May 30, 2026

 Why Do Owls Hoot At Night?

-Owls might be some of the largest, fiercest birds, but they also face threats from predators like foxes, hawks, squirrels, and snakes.
-Therefore, an owl sounds an alarm to inform other avians about a predator or as it prepares to attack the enemy.
-You may hear a loud hoot or shriek until the predator disappears or until the owl starts attacking.
+Owls might be some of the largest and fiercest birds, but they can also face a range of threats from different predators like foxes, hawks, squirrels, and snakes.
+Owls will often use sounds, such as hoots or shrieks, as both an alarm to inform other birds about the presence of a nearby predator and a deterrent or warning to try and scare said predator away.

 2. Fear